ncats/RaMP-DB/README.md

 ```
 system.file("shinyApp", package="RaMP", mustWork=TRUE)
 ```
-Go to that directory and find the "db.properties.template" file.
-Edit this file based on your current environment as follows:
+Go to that directory and find the "db.properties.template" file, copy it to a new file db.properties.
+Edit db.properties file based on your current environment as follows:

 ```
 host=<hostname of mysql server>